 To mark their 40th anniversary, the Rolling Stones released their first compilation album, "Forty Licks,” which featured 40 of their most popular and beloved songs.
 They also went on a year-long tour, primarily playing the songs on the compilation, but sprinkling in a handful of other band favorites.

 #10.
 Madonna: Sticky & Sweet Tour

 Total tour attendance: 3.55 million

 Shows played: 85

 Her eighth tour supporting her 11th album "Hard Candy,” the "Sticky & Sweet” tour was Madonna’s least controversial tour.
-Known for gimmicks like simulated masturbation or hanging from a cross, the "Sticky & Sweet” tour had none of that.
+Known for gimmicks like hanging from a cross, the "Sticky & Sweet” tour had none of that.
 It did include an impressive array of the pop diva’s most famous hits from her 30-year career, as well as some iconic dance moves, but it was perhaps the pop star’s most family-friendly tour ever.